 Included in this section are applicable Manchester Community College (MCC) policies, State of NH policies and Federal policies.
-Applicable policies of the Community College System (CCSNH) Board of Trustees can be found at the CCSNH website www.ccsnh.edu/boardpolicies.html.

-The most current version of MCC college policies can be found at www.mccnh.edu.
+Applicable policies of the Community College System (CCSNH) Board of Trustees can be found at the CCSNH website website Policies - Community College System of New Hampshire (ccsnh.edu).
+The most current version of MCC college policies can be found at Academic Policies - Manchester Community College, New Hampshire (mccnh.edu).